2025 Next Generation Indie Book Award Finalist!

 I wanted to help parents and teachers explain what happened in a way that makes sense to kids.
 I talked to teachers on Capitol Hill, asking them how they talked to their students about the attack on the Capitol.
 Their answers inspired Losing is Democratic.

-★ There is FREE curriculum for “Losing is Democratic.”
-Download it HERE.
+★ There is FREE curriculum for Losing is Democratic included in the book.